nextcloud/mail/README.md

 make dev-setup
 ```

-We are also available on [our public Mail development chat](https://cloud.nextcloud.com/call/89474m7g), if you want to join the discussion.
+We are also available on [our public Mail development chat](https://cloud.nextcloud.com/call/89474m7g), if you want to join the development discussion.
+Please report bugs [here on Github](https://github.com/nextcloud/mail/issues/new/choose) and open any questions and support tickets at [the community forum](https://help.nextcloud.com/c/apps/mail).

 ## Documentation